jung2shinho/NNModels/README.md

-# Semantic Segmentation of Digital Aerial Images - Potsdam
+# Semantic Segmentation of Digital Aerial Images

 ## 1. Introduction
 In this project, we implemented four separate neural networks for segmenting optical aerial images